Andrew Suárez

-Andrew Jose Suárez (born September 11, 1992) is an American professional baseball pitcher in the St. Louis Cardinals organization.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, and in the KBO League for the LG Twins.
-The Giants selected Suarez in the second round of the 2015 MLB draft.
-He made his MLB debut in 2018.
+Andrew José Suárez (born September 11, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and St. Louis Cardinals, in the KBO League for the LG Twins, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.
+The Giants selected Suárez in the second round of the 2015 MLB draft.

-Amateur career
+Early life and education

-Suarez attended Christopher Columbus High School in Miami, Florida.
+Suárez was born in Miami, on September 11, 1992.
+He attended Christopher Columbus High School in Miami.
+He is of Cuban descent.

 In 2010, he had a 5–1 win–loss record with a 1.51 earned run average (ERA), and was named First Team All-Dade County and FHSAA Class 6-A Pitcher of the Year.
 In 2011 he was 5–3 with a 1.65 ERA and 58 strikeouts in 34 innings pitched, and was All-Dade County First Team and an AFLAC All-American.

-The Toronto Blue Jays selected Suarez in the ninth round of the 2011 MLB draft.
-He did not sign, and enrolled at the University of Miami to play college baseball for the Miami Hurricanes baseball team.
-As a Hurricane, Suarez became a top prospect.
-The Washington Nationals selected Suarez in the second round, with the 57th overall selection, of the 2014 MLB draft.
-He chose to return to Miami for his senior year, in order to earn his degree and attempt to improve his draft status for 2015.
+He enrolled at the University of Miami to play college baseball for the Miami Hurricanes baseball team.
+As a Hurricane, Suárez became a top prospect.
+The Washington Nationals selected Suárez in the second round, with the 57th overall selection, of the 2014 Major League Baseball draft.

+He chose to return to the University of Miami for his senior year, in order to earn his degree and attempt to improve his draft status for 2015.